 From here, training contract offers are made.

 Bagging a place starts with an online application form.
 The firm usually receives around 1,200 of these each year, and after a critical reasoning test it invites 250 applicants to undergo an online video interview.
 Around 90 of those who impress go on to complete the insight and selection day outlined above (minus the panel interview), and from here the firm decides who gets a place.

-Attendees are assigned a trainee buddy and a supervisor each, and they sit in a single department during their visit, though they work on an ongoing task over the course of the two weeks that sees them engage with lawyers across the firm.
+Attendees are assigned a trainee buddy and a supervisor each, and they sit in a single department during their visit, though there are numerous opportunities for them engage with lawyers across the firm.